awslabs/ar-go-tools/doc/taint.md

 ```yaml
 useescapeanalysis: true
 ```
-Then if any tainted data *escapes* the thread it originates from, the tool will print those locations at the end of its output.
+If any tainted data *escapes* the thread it originates from, the tool will print those locations at the end of its output.
 For example, try running `./bin/taint -config testdata/src/taint/sample-escape/config.yaml testdata/src/taint/sample-escape/main.go`,
 you should see some output similar to: